 During Ghana's days of glory, Muslim tradesmen were coming south in caravans from places like Sijilmasa, Tunis and Tripoli.
 From Sijilmasa the caravans had been going through Taghaza to Awdaghost.
 From Tunis and Tripoli they had been going to Hausaland and the Lake Chad region.
-They had been bringing salt southward, and they also carried cloth, copper, steel, cowry shells, glass beads, dates and figs. And they brought slaves for sale.
+They had been bringing salt south, and they also carried cloth, copper, steel, cowry shells, glass beads, dates and figs. And they brought slaves to sell.

 The Muslims were literate while the Soninke and their kings were not.
 The Soninke left no record of the doings of their kings.
 It was through Muslim writers that modern historians would gather what information they could about Ghana.

 Among the Soninke, the town of Kumbi had become a commercial center alongside a town of round mud-brick huts.
-Muslim tradesmen living there built stone houses and a number of mosques.
+Muslim tradesmen at Kumbi built stone houses and a number of mosques.
 Some Muslims there served as ministers at the king's palace, and the town of Kumbi became an intellectual center for western Africa.

 Muslim writers described one king of Ghana as renowned for his great wealth and the splendor of his court.
 The king held audience wearing fine fabrics and gold ornaments and bedecked his animals and retainers in gold.
 People in the north of Africa spoke of the king of Ghana as the richest monarch in the world.

-But the power of the kings of Ghana was destined to end.
+But the power of Ghana's kings was destined to end.
 Muslims in western Africa united behind the Almoravids – a Muslim dynasty that ruled in Morocco and Spain in the 11th and 12th centuries.
-A religious movement among the Muslims known as the Sanhaja inspired the Almoravids and others to a jihad (holy war), and Muslim Berbers in the Sahara joined an effort toward conversions and war against Ghana.
+A religious movement among the Muslims known as the Sanhaja inspired the Almoravids and others to a holy war, and Muslim Berbers in the Sahara joined an effort to convert people to Islam and to war against Ghana.
 The leader of the Sanhaja movement and army in the Sahara area, Abu Bakr, captured Awdaghost in 1054.
 And in 1076, after many battles, he captured the city of Kumbi.

 Almoravid domination of Ghana lasted only a few years, but the Almoravids held onto control of the desert trade that had been dominated by Ghana.
 Without control of the gold trade, the power of Ghana's kings declined further.
-They had, meanwhile, converted to Islam – while holding onto the religious rituals and myths that justified their rule to their subjects.
-Ghana's kings allowed Berber herdsmen to move into Soninke homelands, and these herdsmen began overgrazing Ghana's lands.
-Ghana's agricultural land became worn and less able to support as many people as before.
+They had, converted to Islam – while holding onto the religious rituals and myths that justified their rule to their subjects.
+They allowed Berber herdsmen to move into Soninke homelands, and these herdsmen began overgrazing Ghana's lands.
+Ghana's agricultural land became worn and able to support fewer people.
 Subject kings and tribes broke away from Ghana's rule.
 The king of the Sosso people, in neighboring Kaniaga, turned the tables on Ghana, and in 1203 the Sosso overran Ghana's capital city, Kumbi.

 The empire that Sundjata created, called Mali, controlled the salt trade from Taghaza and the copper trade across the Sahara.
 The gold trade was a source of wealth for Mali, and so too was trade in food: sorghum, millet and rice.
 And regarding trade, Mali dominated the town of Timbuktu, nine miles north of the Niger River, which had risen a century or two before as a point of trade for desert caravans.